Director Cheatle Resigns And State Police Testimony

 Chairman, I yield.

-I think your candor, Colonel Parris, has been very refreshing, and it paints a clear contrast from the uh what was uh the testimony of the director of the Secret Service yesterday, who's now resigned.
+And I would submit that I think your candor, Colonel Parris, has been very refreshing, and it paints a clear contrast from what was the testimony of the director of the Secret Service yesterday, who's now resigned.

 But her resignation doesn't resolve a thing.

-And in fact, the criminal investigation that your department, your department is undertaking, that uh presumably uh Butler authorities may be involved in, FBI is undertaking, those don't really resolve anything.
+And in fact, the criminal investigation that your department, your department is undertaking, that presumably Butler authorities may be involved in, FBI is undertaking, those don't really resolve anything.

-They they have a fixed criminal liability of someone who's presumably, if they acted alone is dead.
+They've affixed criminal liability of someone who's presumably, if they acted alone, is dead.

-We have right now, according to the only person who's been inactivated, as I understand it, is the sharpshooter who took the uh the uh PERP out.
+We have right now, the only person who's been inactivated, as I understand it, is the sharpshooter who took the perp out.

 The people who made what appear to be unbelievably horrendous decisions.